3 Case Studies: Discovering Market Problems and Their Solutions

 The Market Problem: Career Path Uncertainty

-Project Management Institute (PMI), is a not-for-profit professional association, solving the problem of career path uncertainty.
+Project Management Institute (PMI) is a not-for-profit professional association that focuses on advancing the field of product management.

-No career trajectory is entirely linear, and there is no standardized approach to reaching the next milestone.
-This is the problem.
+The market problem was that for project managers, no career trajectory is entirely linear, and there is no standardized approach to reaching the next milestone.

-PMI has chapters around the globe.
-Some are small and others large, but they all have the same mission: to prepare organizations and individuals at every stage of their career journey to work smarter.
+PMI has chapters of various sizes around the globe.
+Each one has the same mission, which is to help organizations and individuals work smarter at every stage of their career.

-It was these chapters that the organization started hearing requests for more help finding reputable resources for those just starting their project management careers.
-In response, product manager Kerry Brooks deployed teams to set up lemonade stands at events and outside chapter meetings to ask questions.
+At the chapter level, the organization became aware of the need for more reputable resources for those just starting their project management careers.
+In response, product manager Kerry Brooks deployed teams to set up lemonade stands at events and outside chapter meetings to ask questions about the issue.

 After they built concepts and landing pages, they were able to A/B test messaging and conduct surveys and better understand the difference between their “say data” and “do data.”

-The qualitative and quantitative data helped them validate and launch their solution.
+The qualitative and quantitative data helped them validate and launch their solution to the public.

 Market Problem Solution: PMI Navigator Career Platform

-Users build a profile on this platform and select one to three near-term goals.
-Then, they receive a custom-built roadmap designed to lead them to their next career milestone.
+The PMI Navigator Career Platform allows users to build a profile and select one to three near-term goals.
+They will then receive a custom-built roadmap designed to lead them to their next career milestone.

 This solution solved the problem of ambiguity by giving the users clear directions on what content was valuable and the next steps to take.